Skip to main content

 REQ-PLUGG: SIMAP must be pluggable.
 That is,

-configuration, assurance, etc.
+inventory, configuration, assurance, etc. The SIMAP does not

 * Given that no all involved components can be available using